Chart Color Schemes

 The educational profile of Denmark exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Denmark significantly exceeds broader benchmarks, with 28.8% of residents aged 15+ holding university qualifications compared to 16.4% in SA4 region and 17.6% in the Rest of WA.
-Bachelor degrees are most common at 19.2%, followed by postgraduate qualifications (5.7%) and graduate diplomas (3.9%).
-Vocational credentials are prominent, with 39.0% of residents aged 15+ holding them - advanced diplomas (13.0%) and certificates (26.0%).
-Educational participation is high, with 29.6% of residents currently enrolled in formal education, including 10.6% in secondary, 10.5% in primary, and 2.1% in tertiary education.
+Educational attainment in Denmark significantly surpasses broader benchmarks, with 28.8% of residents aged 15+ holding university qualifications compared to 16.4% in the SA4 region and 17.6% in the Rest of WA.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees lead at 19.2%, followed by postgraduate qualifications (5.7%) and graduate diplomas (3.9%).
+Trade and technical skills feature prominently, with 39.0% of residents aged 15+ holding vocational credentials, including advanced diplomas (13.0%) and certificates (26.0%).

 Educational participation is notably high, with 29.6% of residents currently enrolled in formal education.
 This includes 10.6% in secondary education, 10.5% in primary education, and 2.1% pursuing tertiary education.